CesiumGS/3d-tiles/Styling/README.md

 String(1) === '1'
 ```

-Note that these are essentially casts, not constructor functions.
+These are essentially casts, not constructor functions.

 #### Number